Large-SALE-pop-up-on-a-website

 • No thanks, I already know everything about…

-• No thanks, I don’t want to be the best version of myself
+• No thanks, I don’t want to be the best version of myself.

 Malfunctioning or freezing

 I was once on a website with multiple pop-ups that fired in a sequence as I scrolled down the page.
+The constant interruptions were incredibly annoying as I was interested in what I was reading.

 If your pop-ups are malfunctioning like this, you can probably guess what it does to your user engagement and conversions.